eoinkelly/rails-relationship-examples/README.md

     9. [A]{0..N}------{1..N}[B]
     10. [A]{0..N}------{0..N}[B]

-So this is the toolbox we can use.
+So, whether we knew it before now or not, these 10 relationships are the toolbox we use to create data models.
 There are only 10 possible kinds of bidirectional relationship so all the schemas we discuss, diagram and build will be some combination of these.

 Next we should look at how to implement these in Rails.

 ## Modelling the 10 kinds of relationship in Rails

 1.  `{0..1} to {0..1}`
-    * default for `has_one`, `belongs_to`
+    * default for `has_one`, `belongs_to` combination
 2.  `{1} to {0..1}`
 3.  `{1..N} to {0..1}`
 4.  `{0..N} to {0..1}`
-       * default for `has_many`, `belongs_to`
+       * default for `has_many`, `belongs_to` combination
 5.  `{1} to {1}`
 6.  `{1..N} to {1}`
 7.  `{0..N} to {1}`
 8.  `{1..N} to {1..N}`
 9.  `{0..N} to {1..N}`
 10. `{0..N} to {0..N}`
-    * default for `has_and_belongs_to_many`
+    * default for `has_and_belongs_to_many` or `has_many(through:...)` pair

+Notice that the relationships Rails creates include the zero case by default i.e. you have to do a bit extra to prevent a relationship from being empty.

 Rails implements relationships with a mixture of the following tools:

-* Relationship macros e.g. `belongs_to`, `has_one` etc. and the options you pass to them
+1. Relationship macros e.g. `belongs_to`, `has_one` etc. and the options you pass to them
-* Model validations
+1. Model validations
-* Database constraints created in migrations
+1. Database constraints created in migrations

 We should think of rails validations as "advisory" rather than "enforcing" because they can be skipped.

 Therefore the best outcome for implementing a relationship will use **both** Rails validations **and** Database constraints.
+This isn't always feasible to achieve, usually for performance reasons or because the implementation would be very fiddly.

 ### 1. {0..1} to {0..1}